Trinity-Pawling School: Spring

-The Arts
+Arts

-At Trinity-Pawling all the arts are under one roof.
-The Gardiner Arts Center had formerly been the school's gym from 1911 to 1960 and then used as an auditorium until 2002.
+At Trinity-Pawling, all the arts are under one roof.
+The Gardiner Arts Center was formerly the school's gym from 1911 to 1960 and was used as an auditorium until 2002.

 Clubs and activities

-There are 25-30 clubs and extracurricular activities offered to students each year.
+There are 50+ clubs and extracurricular activities offered to students each year.
 Some mainstays are Model UN, Diversity Club, Debate Club, Theater Tech Crew, Key Club (Admissions tour guides), and Film Club.
-Some more recent additions include Makers Club, fly-fishing club, and aviation club.
 Each student must participate in a club, program, or activity during their time at Trinity-Pawling.

 Honor Code and Honor Council

 The Honor Council is a student organization.
-Members are elected to the Honor Council by their peers and are responsible for upholding the Honor Code through personal example while also educating the student body in honorable behavior.
+Members are elected to the Honor Council by their peers and are responsible for upholding the Honor Code through personal example while educating the student body in honorable behavior.
 An honor pledge is signed by all students and faculty at the beginning of each academic year as follows:"Honesty and integrity live at the heart of the school.
 Behavior inspired by faith and virtue creates honor in the academic community and allows us to live by the principles of the Trinity-Pawling Honor Code: My efforts, preparations, and presentation are at all times honest."